Helpful

 Your costumes will be named and available in your assigned dressing area.

 Dancers will remain in their dressing area until closer to their stage time.
-Teachers will bring younger classes downstairs to the hallway to wait to go backstage.
+Teachers will bring younger classes to the hallway to wait to go backstage.

-You’re welcome to leave once you’ve danced all of your routines but we do encourage you to try and watch the show in its entirety with your whānau.
+You’re welcome to leave once you’ve danced all of your routines, but we do encourage you to watch the show in its entirety with your whānau to support your fellow dancers.

 - 07